raulpe7eira/course-pragstudio-elixir-otp/README.md

 # course-pragstudio-elixir-otp

-This repository is the code corresponding to the [The Pragmatic Studio: Elixir & OTP](https://pragmaticstudio.com/courses/elixir) lab.
+This repository is the code corresponding to the [The Pragmatic Studio: Elixir & OTP](https://pragmaticstudio.com/courses/elixir) lab by Mike and Nicole Clark.

 > There are many apps in this repository.